 |Prunus mume 'Kanko Bai' 1 gal

 Prunus mume 'Kanko Bai'.
 Rich raspberry pink blossoms bring in the New Year and perfume a city block with clouds of clove fragrance.
 The red tinted foliage shows its apricot heritage along with the orange fruit that ripen early.
 Self-fertile but bigger harvest with another variety nearby to act as pollenizer.
 'Kanko Bai' produces the classic ume fruit, round and tinged with apricot.
 Plants as of Maarch 2019 are about 3' tall, branching, grown in 1 gal pots.
-OUT OF STOCK UNTIL LATE SPRING 2019.
+OUT OF STOCK UNTIL FALL 2019.

 |Prunus mume 'Bungo' 2 gal